 In April, UMB hosted seven students and two faculty members from UH as the culmination of the fourth collaborative seminar between the two institutions.
-Students jointly made a campus-wide presentation of their work with UMB president, Dr. Jay Perman in attendance as well as other members from the University leadership team.
+Students jointly made a campuswide presentation of their work with UMB President Jay A. Perman, MD, in attendance as well as other members of the University leadership team.

 Students (school affiliation): Flannery McCardle (social work, public health), Iris Alonzo (nursing), Jahmya Ross (social work), Lindsey Weikert (social work), Mariyah Wright (social work), and Maria Sibrian Pleitez (social work).